Foreclosure is traumatic enought without worrying whether lenders can sue you after foreclosure.

 This Depression-era statute puts the risk of non payment solely on the lender who made the loan to buy the property.
 The lender’s sole remedy is to foreclose on its deed of trust.

-For yesterday’s client, the fact that both loans on the troubled property were taken out to buy the house protects the borrower from any future collection action by either lender.
+For that client, the fact that both loans on the troubled property were taken out to buy the house protects them from any future collection action by either lender.